Currently Streeter covers news, views and things to do in over 97 Toronto neighbourhoods. More are being added as we expand our local coverage.

 Hoggs Hollow: Hoggs Hollow is a small historic community descending down the southeastern hill on the corner of York Mills Road/Wilson Avenue and Yonge Street in the greater York Mills area of northern Toronto.

-Humewood: Often joined together with Cedarvale in civic designations, Humewood is the upper-middle class neighbourhood of single-family dwellings and highrises in the larger Forest Hill area west of Forest Hill Village.
-It is bordered on the south by St. Clair Avenue West and the retail area called Hillcrest Village.
-In the north it is separated from Cedarvale by the the curving Vaughan Road.
+Humewood-Cedarvale: Humewood and Cedarvale, usually joined in city references, are separated by the curving Vaughan Road.
+They are both the upper-middle class neighbourhoods of single-family dwellings and highrises in the larger Forest Hill area west of Bathurst Street.
+The southern part, Humewood, is bordered on the south by St. Clair Avenue West and the retail area called Hillcrest Village.
+Cedarvale is bordered on the north side by Eglinton Avenue West.

 Lawrence Park: Lawrence Park is a neighbourhood in North Toronto located between Yonge Street and Bayview Avenue and below Lawrence Avenue East to Blythwood Ravine in the south.
 It is often confused with nearby Lytton Park, which extends west of Yonge Street.